How Has It Been Six Months Since Taking Delivery of the 718 Cayman T? (Part 1)

-It has been about six months since the delivery of the 718 Cayman T, and the mileage has exceeded about 2,000 km.
+About six months have passed since taking delivery of the 718 Cayman T, and the mileage has now exceeded around 2,000 km.

 The same can be said for the Cayman T.